On colorings of hypergraphs embeddable in $\mathbb{R}^d$: Acknowledgement

 \section{Acknowledgement}

-We thank Karim Adiprasito and Geva Yashfe for their illustrations of Theorem \ref{theorem_PL_extension_karim-geva}.
+We thank Karim Adiprasito and Geva Yashfe for their illustrations of Theorem \ref{theorem_PL_extension_karim-geva}, and anonymous referees for their helpful remarks and comments.
 This project was initiated when the first author was a postdoctoral research fellow at Hebrew University of Jerusalem, Israel.